-In August 2016, the Federal Court awarded approximately $3.3 million compensation to the Ngaliwurru and Nungali Peoples.
-This compensation was made up of spiritual loss ($1.3 million), economic loss (calculated at 80% of the freehold value of the affected land) and simple interest on the sum awarded for economic loss.
+In August 2016, the Federal Court awarded approximately $3.3 million compensation to the Ngaliwurru and Nungali peoples.
+This compensation was made up of spiritual loss ($1.3 million), economic loss (calculated at eighty per cent of the freehold value of the affected land) and simple interest on the sum awarded for economic loss.

-On appeal the Full Federal Court agreed with most of the trial judge’s findings but reduced the economic loss from 80% to 65% of the freehold value of the affected land, reducing the total compensation to around $2.9 million (Northern Territory v Griffiths FCAFC 106).
+On appeal, the Full Federal Court agreed with most of the trial judge’s findings but reduced the economic loss from eighty per cent to sixty five per cent of the freehold value of the affected land, reducing the total compensation to around $2.9 million (Northern Territory v Griffiths FCAFC 106).

-The Ngaliwurru and Nungali Peoples argued that their native title was extremely vulnerable to extinguishment by the Northern Territory and the Federal Court’s approach to compensation was a breach of the Racial Discrimination Act 1975 (Cth).
-This was because applying a discount from 100% of freehold value to their native title resulted in a valuation of their rights and interests which was different to all other land titleholders.
+The Ngaliwurru and Nungali peoples argued that their native title was extremely vulnerable to extinguishment by the Northern Territory and that the Federal Court’s approach to compensation was a breach of the Racial Discrimination Act 1975 (Cth).
+This was because applying a discount from 100 per cent of freehold value to their native title resulted in a valuation of their rights and interests which was different to all other land titleholders.

 The Northern Territory and Commonwealth of Australia argued that the Federal Court’s assessment approach was wrong in various ways and the $1.3 million award for cultural loss was excessive.

-On 13 March 2019, 5 of the 7 High Court judges generally agreed with the Full Federal Court’s valuation methodology but reduced the amount of economic loss from 65% to 50% of the freehold value of the affected land.
+On 13 March 2019, five of the seven High Court judges generally agreed with the Full Federal Court’s valuation methodology but reduced the amount of economic loss from 65 per cent to 50 per cent of the freehold value of the affected land.
 The High Court agreed that $1.3 million for cultural loss was reasonable and the total amount of compensation awarded was reduced to approximately $2.5 million.